shorebirdtech/docs/docs/uninstall.md

 end of the current billing period.
 After this, Shorebird will not longer send updates to your apps, but your apps will continue function otherwise normally.

+## Deleting your account

+To delete your account, email us at contact@shorebird.dev.
+We'll be happy to help.

 ## Uninstalling Shorebird

 Building with `shorebird build` will include Shorebird code push in your app.